Vitamin B12 Deficiency: Causes, Symptoms, and How to Prevent It

-What Causes Vitamin B12 Deficiency
+- Common Causes of Vitamin B12 Deficiency

 Vitamin B12 is a crucial nutrient that plays a vital role in maintaining overall health.
 It helps in the production of red blood cells, the synthesis of DNA, and the proper functioning of the nervous system.
-Despite its importance, many people unknowingly suffer from Vitamin B12 deficiency, and this can be pretty bad if left untreated.

 Several factors can contribute to this deficiency, including inadequate dietary intake, particularly in those following vegan or vegetarian diets.
 Additionally, certain medical conditions can hinder the absorption of Vitamin B12.